VISIONAI/clouddream/README.md

 Prerequisite:

-You've launched a Cloud instance using a VPS provider like DigitalOcean.
+You've launched a Cloud instance using a VPS provider like DigitalOcean and this instance has Docker running.
 If you don't know about DigitalOcean, then you should give them a try.
 You can lauch a Docker-ready cloud instance in a few minutes.
 If you're going to set up a new DigitalOcean account, consider using my referral link:
 [https://www.digitalocean.com/?refcode=64f90f652091](https://www.digitalocean.com/?refcode=64f90f652091).

 Let's say our cloud instance is at the address 1.2.3.4